 Current situation in Australia

-States and territories are now reopened among themselves.
-Which means you can travel from state to state without any problem.
+States and territories are mainly reopened among themselves.
 To enter some states, be aware that it can be necessary to obtain a border Pass or complete a declaration.
+Moreover, you won’t be able to enter some states if you have spent 14 days or more in some areas.
 Each state applies different rules so it is better to visit the officiel website of the state you would like to visit.

-The country does not impose any restrictions on wearing a mask (with some exceptions), shops, restaurants, bars, nightclubs, etc. are opened.
+The country does not impose any restrictions on wearing a mask except in some states (NSW, some areas of QLD, VIC).
+Shops, restaurants, bars, nightclubs, etc. are opened.
 Gatherings of people are permitted.
 Rules vary by state, so it’s a good idea to check the rules that apply to the state you are in.

-To date, the country counts 29,559 cases of covid since January 2020 and 910 deaths across the country.
+To date (07/09/21), the country counts 63154 cases of covid since January 2020 and 1044 deaths across the country.
 A large majority of cases are found in Victoria and New South Wales.

 Vaccine Rollout in Australia